 - Quicker, more convenient and practical ways to record livestock moves, births and deaths

-- Support for those less able to use smart-phones and computers or those without internet connection
+- Support for those less able to use smart-phones and computers and those without internet connection

-- Support for the development of innovative solutions that improve productivity, animal health and welfare
+- Enable the development of innovative solutions that improve trade, productivity, animal health and welfare

-- A system that enables quick and effective reactions from government and industry to eradicate exotic disease outbreaks and speed up control of chronic endemic diseases
+- A service that enables quick and effective reactions from government and industry to eradicate exotic disease outbreaks and speed up control of chronic endemic diseases

 - A competitive trade advantage

-The Traceability Design User Group (TDUG) is an independent group of 25 industry and government stakeholders and chaired by a farmer.
+The design and function of the service is being advised by the Traceability Design User Group (TDUG), an independent group of 25 industry and government stakeholders.

 TDUG has developed a vision of what LIS needs to be and do.
 It has also established a defined set of design principles that will underpin the development of a robust, flexible, intuitive service that aims to exceed the expectations of industry and government.

 TDUG is also investigating how Value-Added systems will work in practice and creating advisory reports for LI Ltd and AHDB to consider.